 Our aim is to understand the interaction between individual predisposition, environment and the development of allergy with the ultimate goal of increasing our knowledge of the basic mechanisms of allergies and providing insights for allergy prevention or treatment.

 - A second field of activities lies in studying the influence of both environmental pollution, especially anthropogenic particles and irritant gases, and industrial engineered nanoparticles in allergic lung and skin inflammation.
+This also includes recent studies focussing on indoor pollution.

 - Third, our activities focus on investigating the combination of the above listed risk factors with individual susceptibility factors like obesity on allergy development.